SamiurRahmanDhrubo/SkinSight_AI/README.md

 We are excited to share our technology with the world and to help people live healthier lives.
 If you have any questions or feedback, please don't hesitate to contact us.

+<b>This Project has been made using Machine Learning Algorithm-SVM</b>
 <br>
 <br>
 <b> Home page </b>